 - Free trial and subscription periods end every 10 minutes on the hour (at hh:10, hh:20, hh:30, …).
 The first period after purchase or repurchase ends at the next 10-minute time.
 For example, if an item with a free trial is first purchased at 11:08, free trial ends at 11:10.

-- Apply during always successful side-load tests for all testers, and production closed beta tests for licensed beta testers.
+- Apply during always successful side-load tests for all testers, and production closed beta tests for licensed testers.

 To test subscription items